CooperNiu/java_persistence_practice_parking_lot_comprehensive-2019-8-26-2-21-50-376/README.md

 As a manager, I want to create and list all parking boys.
 So that I can find someone to park cars for the customer.

 AC1.
 I should be able to create parking boy to the system.
 The parking boy contains the following information:
-employeeID: The employee employeeID is a non-empty String representing the unique ID for a parking boy.
+employeeID: The parkingBoy employeeID is a non-empty String representing the unique ID for a parking boy.

 AC2.
 I should be able to list ALL the parking boys in the system.
 Each parking boy should include his employeeID.